talsec/Free-RASP-ReactNative/README.md

 # Requirements

-Following minimal version requirements has to be met in order to run freeRASP in your app:
+Following minimal version requirements have to be met in order to run freeRASP in your app:

 - `react-native` >= `0.65.3`